amandoabreu/advanture/content/post/starting-from-0.md

 It's not a lot, which means I have to be very clever with space if I wish to fit a bike in there as well.
 The insulation will make it even smaller, so finding something thin is imperative.

+In total there are about 5 square metres.
+I used to live in a 7 square metre room and managed to fit a double bed, a dismantled single bed(under the double bed), a desk, desk chair, large wardrobe, and my bike.
+A childhood of tetris pays dividends.

-In the next post I will outline more detailed research and prices.
+In the next post I will outline more detailed research and prices about the bed and insulation.

 I have started a youtube channel https://www.youtube.com/channel/UCRglk9sqGxMk9SdT4GEC_TQ